ThePhD/sol2/README.md

 Older compilers (GCC 4.9.x, Clang 3.4.x seem to be the lowest) can work with versions as late as [v2.17.5](https://github.com/ThePhD/sol2/releases/tag/v2.17.5), with the flag `-std=c++14` or `-std=c++1y`.

+## Supporting

+You can help out the library by submitting pull requests to fix anything or add anything you think would be helpful!
+This includes making small, useful examples of something you haven't seen, or fixing typos and bad code in the documentation.

+You can also [donate to support me and my family](paypal.me/LMeneide), which is always appreciated!

 ## License

 Sol is distributed with an MIT License.
 You can see LICENSE.txt for more info.